Stille reaction: Stannane

 Organostannane reagents are common.
 Several are commercially available.
 Stannane reagents can be synthesized by the reaction of a Grignard or organolithium reagent with trialkyltin chlorides.
 For example, vinyltributyltin is prepared by the reaction of vinylmagnesium bromide with tributyltin chloride.
 Hydrostannylation of alkynes or alkenes provides many derivatives.
 Organotin reagents are air and moisture stable.
 Some reactions can even take place in water.
 They can be purified by chromatography.
 They are tolerant to most functional groups.
 Some organotin compounds are heavily toxic, especially trimethylstannyl derivatives.

 The use of vinylstannane, or alkenylstannane reagents is widespread.
 In regards to limitations, both very bulky stannane reagents and stannanes with substitution on the α-carbon tend to react sluggishly or require optimization.
 For example, in the case below, the α-substituted vinylstannane only reacts with a terminal iodide due to steric hindrance.

 Arylstannane reagents are also common and both electron donating and electron withdrawing groups actually increase the rate of the transmetalation.
 This again implies that two mechanisms of transmetalation can occur.
 The only limitation to these reagents are substituents at the ortho-position as small as methyl groups can decrease the rate of reaction.
 A wide variety of heterocycles (see Electrophile section) can also be used as coupling partners (see example with a thiazole ring below).

 Alkynylstannanes, the most reactive of stannanes, have also been used in Stille couplings.
 They are not usually needed as terminal alkynes can couple directly to palladium catalysts through their C-H bond via Sonogashira coupling.
 Allylstannanes have been reported to have worked, yet difficulties arise, like with allylic halides, with the difficulty in control regioselectivity for α and γ addition.
 Distannane and acyl stannane reagents have also been used in Stille couplings.

-Applications

-The Stille reaction has been used in the synthesis of a variety of polymers.
-However, the most widespread use of the Stille reaction is its use in organic syntheses, and specifically, in the synthesis of natural products.

-Natural product total synthesis
+Natural product syntheses and other reactions

-Larry Overman's 19-step enantioselective total synthesis of quadrigemine C involves a double Stille cross metathesis reaction.
+The total synthesis of quadrigemine C involves a double Stille cross metathesis reaction.
 The complex organostannane is coupled onto two aryl iodide groups.
 After a double Heck cyclization, the product is achieved.

-Panek's 32 step enantioselective total synthesis of ansamycin antibiotic (+)-mycotrienol makes use of a late stage tandem Stille type macrocycle coupling.
+The synthesis of ansamycin antibiotic (+)-mycotrienol makes use of a late stage tandem Stille type macrocycle coupling.
 Here, the organostannane has two terminal tributyl tin groups attacked to an alkene.
-This organostannane "stiches" the two ends of the linear starting material into a macrocycle, adding the missing two methylene units in the process.
+This organostannane "stitches" the two ends of the linear starting material into a macrocycle, adding the missing two methylene units in the process.
 After oxidation of the aromatic core with ceric ammonium nitrate (CAN) and deprotection with hydrofluoric acid yields the natural product in 54% yield for the 3 steps.